antonmaliksi/FinTechModule11Challenge/README.md

 After producing our new DataFrame, we can create our model DataFrame using the ```Prophet()``` function.
 Fit this model to the previously created DataFrame.

-To create prediction that will go as far as 2000 hours(approximately 80 days), run the following:
+To create prediction that will go as far as 2000 hours(approximately 80 days), run the following: <br>
     ```python
     future_mercado_trends = model_mercado_trends.make_future_dataframe(periods=2000, freq="H")
     ```

-Make predictions for the data with the following:
+Make predictions for the data with the following: <br>
     ```python
     forecast_mercado_trends = model_mercado_trends.predict(future_mercado_trends)
     ```